 - BHPTUH: Bonuses heard per tossup heard.
 This is found for a team by computing each game’s total correct tossups per tossups heard and averaging those values.
 Note that this computation includes overtime tossups that didn’t actually result in bonuses being heard in that particular game.

-- TUPPTUHopp: The average TUPPTUH values for the team’s opponents (weighted by number of games played).
+- TUPPTUHopp: The average corrected TUPPTUH values for the team’s opponents (weighted by number of games played).
 This average excludes games against the team for which TUPPTUHopp is being calculated.
+The corrected value equals the raw TUPPTUH value multiplied by the DCT correction factor.

 - SOS: The strength of schedule played by the team.
-This equals the team’s TUPPTUHopp divided by TUPPTUHavg.
+This equals the sum of the team’s TUPPTUHopp and PPBopp divided by the sum of TUPPTUHavg and PPBavg.
 SOS cannot go below 0.75; lower values are replaced by 0.75.

 - DCT: A correction factor to TUPPTUH and BHPTUH for teams that played in combined fields on the wrong packet set).
 It is 0.8 for Division I teams that played on Division II questions and 1.25 for Division II teams that played on Division I questions.
 (It is 1.0 for teams that played the appropriate packet set.)